 Kyou wa futsuu no ichinichi datta.

-Note how the phrase conveys more than just the absence of surprises — it also conveys a sense of routine and stability.
+Note how the sentence conveys more than just the absence of surprises — it also conveys a sense of routine and stability.
 In another example:

 あの人はちょっと普通じゃないね。